tarantool/doc/doc/book/replication/repl_add_instances.rst

        :ref:`replication_connect_quorum <cfg_replication-replication_connect_quorum>`
        nodes.
 If failed - set status to 'orphan'.
-       (Attempts to sync will continue in the background and when/if they succeed then 'orphan' status will end.)
+       (Attempts to sync will continue in the background and when/if they succeed then 'orphan' will be changed to 'connected'.)

     3. If connected - sync with all connected nodes, until the difference is not more than :ref:`replication_sync_lag <cfg_replication-replication_sync_lag>` seconds.